Outer-Wilds-New-Horizons/new-horizons/README.md

 - "hasAtmosphere" : (true/false) If the planet should have an atmosphere shader like some of the other planets.
 Purely cosmetic.
 Will not get rid of any clouds or fog you've put.

 ### HeightMap
 Allows you to generate more interesting terrain than the sphere given by groundSize in the Base module.
+Textures should be at least 2048 x 1024 resolution.

 - "heightMap" : (string) The file path to a texture that will be used as a heightmap.
 Image should be greyscale.
 White is for high terrain and black for low.
 - "textureMap" : (string) The file path to a texture that will be applied to the planet.